Recent Examples of chipmunk from the Web

 Birds, chipmunks, squirrels, lizards and more will all be safer around the pool thanks to the FrogLog.

 On top of that, ticks have taken advantage of a proliferation in their favorite hosts, especially mice, chipmunks and other small rodents.

 One method uses a small box that attracts mammals such as mice and chipmunks with bait.

 These example sentences are selected automatically from various online news sources to reflect current usage of the word 'chipmunk.'
 Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
 Send us feedback.

-Origin of CHIPMUNK
+Origin and Etymology of chipmunk

-Seen & Heard
+Seen and Heard

 What made you want to look up chipmunk?
 Please tell us where you read or heard it (including the quote, if possible).